Dales High Way - Skipton to Settle (★★★★★)

 On the track just past the golf course

-From here we are now walking pretty much in a straight line towards Sharp Haw through rural countryside - with a very clear path ahead, winding up to a very visible raised peak.
+From here we are now walking pretty much in a straight line towards Sharp Haw - through rural countryside - with a very clear path ahead, winding up to a very visible raised peak.

-There's about two hundred meters of climbing to tick off on the way up to that peak, but the going is never very steep, and instead it's a very gradual climb that is more memorable for the volume of water on the ground, than for any actual climbing.
-Eventually I find myself nearing the top, and here the climb steepens somewhat as we head up to the trig point.
+There's about two hundred meters of climbing to tick off on the way up to that peak, but the going is never very steep - and the climb is more memorable for the volume of water on the ground, than for any actual climbing.

 Looking towards Rough Haw